-Transports are available for TCP, UDP, WebGL, and Steam.
+Transports are available for TCP, UDP, WebGL, Steam, and many more.
 Additionally, there's a Multiplex transport that allows for using two transports together on the server, e.g. Telepathy and WebSockets, so that desktop and browser players can play together on the same server seamlessly.
 See Transports for more information.

 A Networking multiplayer game can run in three modes - as a client, as a dedicated server, or as a host which is both a client and a server at the same time.

 If you’re using the Network Manager HUD, it automatically tells the Network Manager which mode to start in, based on which button the player clicks.
 If you’re writing your own UI that allows the player to start the game, you’ll need to call these from your own code.
 These methods are:

 Whichever mode the game starts in (client, server, or host), the Network Address and Transport configuration are used.

 - In client mode, the game attempts to connect to the network address specified.
 A fully-qualified domain name (FQDN) can also be used for the Network Address, e.g. "game.example.com".

 - In server or host mode, the game listens for incoming connections on

 localhostwhich includes the local network IP address of the server machine.

 Use the Network Manager to manage the spawning (networked instantiation) of networked game objects from Prefabs.